-Boil the chestnuts with the skin
+Boil the chestnuts with the shell on

 Pass them through a food mill